beelinesai/character-audiences/README.md

   - Barry Silbert - Digital Currency Group founder
   - Various crypto analysts and commentators

-### YouTube / Prominent Creators (50 Characters)
+#### YouTube / Prominent Creators (50 Characters)

 Located in `/youtube/prominent/`

 - Profiles of influential content creators from various YouTube genres
 - Generated using Google Gemini with channel analysis
 - Notable creators include:
-  - h3h3Productions - Comedy and commentary
+  - KSI - Entertainment and Boxing
-  - Vsauce - Educational content and science
+  - Logan Paul - Entertainment and Business
-  - PhilipDeFranco - News and commentary
+  - Emma Chamberlain - Lifestyle and Fashion
-  - InternetHistorian - Documentary-style content
+  - David Dobrik - Vlogs and Entertainment
-  - PrimitiveTechnology - DIY and educational content
+  - DanTDM - Gaming and Family Content

 ## Usage

 These character files can be imported into Eliza OS to enable AI-powered conversations and content generation that match the personality and style of the specified characters.

-You can also automatically import them into the Beelines.ai(https://beelines.ai) platform to create your own Audiences and Focus Groups.
+You can also automatically import them into the [Beelines.ai](https://beelines.ai) platform to create your own Audiences and Focus Groups.

 ## Contributing